 Thanks to occasional special bequests & donations, we're paying back the outstanding loans quicker and sooner

 and saving thousands of dollars in interest costs!

-The mortgage is now historyand the debt will be completely gone in just a few short years
+With the mortgage now history and loans being repaid, the debt will be completely gone

 All visitors & friends of our Church, and all past and distant FBC members and even complete

 strangers who are so moved are invited to make a tax-deductable on-line donation to our Elevator Fund by clicking